350d/homebridge-seam/README.md

 Webhooks provide real-time state updates without constant polling.
 The plugin automatically manages webhook creation and deletion.

-### Quick Setup with ngrok (Recommended for Testing)

-1. Install ngrok: `npm install -g ngrok`
-2. Start ngrok: `ngrok http 8080`
-3. Copy the HTTPS URL (e.g., `https://abc123.ngrok.io`)
-4. Enable webhooks in plugin configuration and set the URL
-5. The plugin will automatically create the webhook with a secure random path

 ### Production Setup with HTTPS

 For production use, set up HTTPS webhooks using stunnel: